-- In the first instance and where appropriate aim to resolve grievances informally with line managers (paragraph 72). - Employees should raise formal grievances with management (paragraph 73). - Invite the employee to a meeting and inform him/her that he/she may be accompanied (paragraphs 78-79). - Give the employee an opportunity to have their say at the meeting (paragraph 81). - Respond in writing within a reasonable time and inform the employee of their right to appeal (paragraph 82).
+- Aim to resolve grievances informally with line managers. - Employees should raise formal grievances with management. - Invite the employee to a meeting and inform him/her that he/she may be accompanied. - Give the employee an opportunity to have their say at the meeting. - Respond in writing within a reasonable time and inform the employee of their right to appeal.